nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

     [PR #145](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/145).
 * Feature to get a particular student's monthly fee.
     * **What it does:** Fee command to calculate the monthly fee of a particular student in a specific month and year and return the value to the user.
-    * **Justification:** When independent tutor collects their monthly fee from the students, it might be difficult for them to keep track of how much would they receive when their lessons are charge on a per session basis.
-Hence, we wanted to create a feature such that TutorBuddy can help the tutor calculate the monthly fees instead.
     * **Highlights:** This feature makes use of the methods in FeeUtil to calculate the fees for a particular student.
 As this is a command based query, I would have to first create GetMonthlyFeeCommand class that executes the command, and a parser method for the command.
 New prefixes are defined, and the
       Month and Year class was created to enforce our project constraints.